Key takeaways

 That matters because strength is tied to independence.

-The stronger and more capable you are, the easier daily tasks become.
-A stronger lower body helps with stairs, chairs, walking, and balance.
-A stronger upper body helps with carrying, lifting, reaching, and supporting your own bodyweight.
+A stronger lower body helps with stairs, chairs, walking, squatting, balance, and getting up from the ground.
+A stronger upper body helps with carrying, reaching, pulling, pressing, and supporting your own bodyweight.

 Resistance training does not only challenge muscles.
 It also loads bones, tendons, ligaments, and joints.